9 FAM 504

 (1) (U) NVC: Upon receipt of an approved petition granting a beneficiary immediate relative or preference status, the National Visa Center (NVC) must send the beneficiary the NVC Welcome Letter (formerly Packet 3) or “Notice of Registration as an Intending Immigrant” letter for physical petitions (formerly Packet 3A) notifying the beneficiary of receipt of the petition and advising them what steps, if any, to take in applying for a visa.
 See 9 FAM 504.4-2(A).

 (2) (U) For Petitions Filed at Post: You must send the instruction package for IV applicants immediately to applicants who have provided evidence of entitlement to immigrant classification.
-You should also provide the Instruction Package to immigrant visa applicants and others upon request, regardless of whether the inquirer is entitled to immigrant classification, stressing that they should take no action unless directed by the NVC, a visa processing post, or their agent.
+You should also provide the Instruction Package to IV applicants and others upon request, regardless of whether the inquirer is entitled to immigrant classification, stressing that they should take no action unless directed by the NVC, the visa section, or their agent.

 (1) (U) For petitions filed at post, an applicant is documentarily complete after completing the two following steps:

-(a) (U) The beneficiary has returned the optional Form DS-2001, Notification of Applicant Readiness, and declared that they have obtained all the required documents, or has otherwise notified post that they are prepared for interview (see 9 FAM 504.4-5(A)(2) regarding the optional use of Form DS-2001); and
+(a) (U) The beneficiary has returned the optional Form DS-2001, Notification of Applicant Readiness, and declared that they have obtained all the required documents, or has otherwise notified the consular section that they are prepared for interview (see 9 FAM 504.4-5(A)(2) regarding the optional use of Form DS-2001); and

-(b) (U) The post has completed all required clearance procedures or has reason to believe that they will be completed before a visa number will be available for the applicant.
+(b) (U) The consular section has completed all required clearance procedures or has reason to believe that they will be completed before a visa number will be available for the applicant.
 See 9 FAM 504.4-5 regarding the reporting of documentarily complete applicants.

 (2) (U) For petitions processed through NVC, an applicant is documentarily complete after completing the four following steps: